Lou Dalton

 Lou Dalton is an English menswear fashion designer based in London.
 She has launched her own brand and collaborated with other fashion lines.

 Early life

-Dalton was born in Shropshire and grew up on her grandmother's farm in the hills of Hodnet She left school at age 16 taking up an Youth Training Scheme (YTS) apprenticeship to a tailor making shooting garments.
+Dalton was born in Shropshire and grew up on her grandmother's farm in the hills of Hodnet She left school at age 16 taking up a Youth Training Scheme (YTS) apprenticeship to a tailor making shooting garments.
 She studied for a BTEC National Diploma in Textiles at Stafford Art College, followed by an HND in Design & Fabrication at Berkshire Higher Education College, before being accepted to study menswear at the Royal College of Art.
 She worked at Bespoke Tailor Charlie Allen as a design assistant while studying for a Master's degree in Fashion Menswear at the Royal College of Art, graduating in 1998.
 Her final year show drew upon her working class roots growing up in rural Shropshire.